On $H$-Topological Intersection Graphs: Recognition is hard if H is not a cactus

 For the forward direction, let $I_1$, $I_2$, $I_3$ be sets of intervals such that $\calP = \calP_{I_1} \cap \calP_{I_2} \cap \calP_{I_3}$.
 We assume that each interval in $I_i$ is labelled according to the corresponding element of $\calP$.
 Further, we assume that the intervals corresponding to the minimal elements have their left endpoints at $0$ and their right endpoints are integers in the range $[0,n-1]$.
 Similarly, we assume that the intervals corresponding to the maximal elements have their right endpoints at $n$ and their left endpoints are integers in the range $[1,n]$.
-With this in mind, for each minimal element $x$, we use $x_i$ to denote the right endpoint of its interval in $I_i$, and for each maximal element $y$, we use $y_i$ to denote the left endpoint of its interval in $I_i$ ($i = 1,2,3$).
-Similarly as above, we label the two degree 3 vertices of $D$ by $u_{\min}$ and $u_{\max}$.
+With this in mind, for each minimal element $x$ and each $i \in \{1,2,3\}$, we use $x_i$ to denote the right endpoint of its interval in $I_i$, and for each maximal element $y$ and each $i \in \{1,2,3\}$, we use $y_i$ to denote the left endpoint of its interval in $I_i$.